SheryllD/shark_attacks_project/README.md

 ## Business Case
 Shark attacks pose a serious risk to surfers and swimmers, impacting tourism, local economies, and public safety.
 My project focuses on developing data-driven insights and potential solutions to enhance shark awareness and mitigation strategies.

+#### SharkTrack – AI-Powered Shark Detection for Safer Waters
+Shark attacks pose a significant threat to surfers and swimmers, affecting tourism, local economies, and public safety.
+SharkTrack is an AI-powered smart detection app designed to mitigate these risks by providing real-time shark tracking, predictive analytics, and early warning systems.

+By leveraging data-driven insights, SharkTrack aims to:
+- Enhance ocean safety through AI-based shark detection and alerts.
+- Support surfers, swimmers, and lifeguards with real-time risk assessments.
+- Boost tourism confidence by offering proactive mitigation strategies.
+- Assist local governments in managing shark-related incidents with advanced analytics.

+This solution bridges the gap between public safety and ecological conservation, ensuring that both humans and marine life can coexist more safely in shared waters.

 ## Problems
 - Lack of real-time shark detection solutions.
 - Inconsistent and incomplete historical data.